DLvalentine/eslint-rails-ee/README.md

 # eslint-rails-ee: a fork of eslint-rails with enhanced features

+#### Due to the original repo not being maintained, and several PRs/issues still being open after two years, I have decided to fork and keep this repo separated.
+Please send any requests, concerns, etc to dvaidlewisrogers3@gmail.com -- I would be more than happy to merge these new features into the original repo.

 Run [ESLint][] against your Rails repo, and even auto-correct issues!
 The supported javascript file extensions are the following:

 - _.js_